Had an issue with Foxtel? Get a real response.

 Quick Summary:

 Start with Live Chat or phone for same-day acknowledgment.
-Provide your details, explain your issue, and record your reference number — this is key to tracking progress.
+Provide your details, explain your issue, and record your reference number.

 Acknowledgement & Reference Number